compilin/ShulkerShops/README.md

 You may set a use limit on offers to specify how many times they can be used.
 You can of course also limit an offer's max uses by limiting the stock of the item you're selling in the shop's inventory, but that might not be possible to do individually if several offers sell the same type of item (typically, if your shop buys items for some currency, e.g diamonds).
 Example: you have 3 offers for buying different items for 1 diamond each, you put 30 diamonds into your shop's inventory and set a limit of 10 on each offer.
 That way, none of the offers can sell out all the diamonds before the others can be used.

+### Formatting codes in shop names

+There is a way to put (formatting codes)[https://minecraft.gamepedia.com/Formatting_codes#Color_codes] in shop names.
+Players can't type the formatting character (`§`) in Minecraft so instead there is a substitution character that they can use instead.
+By default it is `^` and can be changed in the config.
+Doing so requires the use_formatted_names permission (since formatting includes "Obfuscated" which can be pretty obnoxious).

 Config
 ======